raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: stable/pieeprom-2020-01-17.bin

 ### PXE_OPTION43
 Overrides the PXE Option43 match string with a different string.
-It's normally better to apply customizations to the DHCP server than change the client behaviour but this option is provided in-case that's not possible.
+It's normally better to apply customizations to the DHCP server than change the client behaviour but this option is provided in case that's not possible.
 Default: "Raspberry Pi Boot"
 Version: stable/pieeprom-2020-03-19.bin

 ### DHCP_OPTION97
 In earlier releases the client GUID (Option97) was just the serial number repeated 4 times.
-By default, the new GUID format is
-3he concatenation of the fourcc for RPi4 (0x80017590), the board-revision (e.g. 0x00c03111) (4-bytes), the least significant 4 bytes of the mac address and the 4-byte serial number.
+By default, the new GUID format is the concatenation of the fourcc for RPi4 (0x80017590), the board revision (e.g. 0x00c03111) (4-bytes), the least significant 4 bytes of the mac address and the 4-byte serial number.
-This is inteded to be unique but also provide structured information to the DHCP server allowing Raspberry Pi4 computers to be identified without relying upon the Ethernet MAC OUID.
+This is inteded to be unique but also provide structured information to the DHCP server, allowing Raspberry Pi4 computers to be identified without relying upon the Ethernet MAC OUID.

 Specify DHCP_OPTION97=0 to revert the the old behaviour.